jacobtie/wikipedia-research-agent/README.md

 ## Setup

+### Golang

+Please use the latest version of [Golang](https://go.dev/).

 ### Ollama

-To run this gemini with Ollama (which does not work terribly well, but is free), you must have ollama running locally with the `llama3.2` model installed.
+To run this Gemini with Ollama (which does not work terribly well, but is free), you must have Ollama running locally with the `llama3.2` model installed.

 > [!TIP]
 > You can you a different Ollama model, but note that not all models support tool calling.

-To run ollama locally, run:
+To run Ollama locally, ensure you have Docker installed, then run:

 ```bash
 docker compose -f docker-compose.dev.yml up